CrossfireX/Crypto-TA/README.md

 # Crypto-TA

-This module displays cryptocurrency value from the supported exchange and generates SMA, MACD and RSI TA in an html doc.
+This module displays cryptocurrency value from the supported exchange and generates SMA, MACD and RSI TA in the html.

 | Status  | Version | Date       | Maintained? |
 |:------- |:------- |:---------- |:----------- |